Right to Humane Treatment in Custody in Qatar

 What should you NOT do?

 • Do not sign any confession obtained under duress.
-Tell your lawyer immediately.
+Tell your lawyer immediately — coerced confessions are inadmissible.

 • Do not retaliate against guards or officers.
 This can result in additional charges.

 • Do not stay silent about mistreatment.
-Documentation is important for legal proceedings.
+Documentation is important because the NHRC and courts take these reports seriously.

 You came here to know your rights — help someone else know theirs.